TreyE/json_stream_encoder/README.md

 Its use case is for when you care more about constant memory consumption and parallelism than you do about raw speed.

-It is based on and uses [Poison](https://github.com/devinus/poison).
+It is based on and uses [Jason](https://github.com/michalmuskala/jason).

-If you don't need a streaming interface and want more protocol support, use Poison.
+If you don't need a streaming interface and want more protocol support, use Jason.

 ## Installation